-Why am I being charged state taxes?
+Why am I being charged state taxes at all?

-Zoom is required to charge and collect state taxes (e.g., sales taxes, gross receipts taxes and certain telecommunications taxes) from customers in certain states where Zoom either has a physical presence (i.e., employees or office locations) or where Zoom maintains a significant market based on the amount of its sales and/or transactions with customers (subject to state specific rules).
+Zoom is required to charge and collect state taxes (e.g., sales taxes, gross receipts taxes, and certain telecommunications taxes) from customers in certain states where Zoom either has a physical presence (i.e., employees or office locations) or where Zoom maintains a significant market based on the amount of its sales and/or transactions with customers (subject to state specific rules).

 Zoom is not required to collect these state taxes from customers residing in states where Zoom’s services are not subject to state or local taxes, regardless of Zoom’s physical presence or its sales/transaction volume in that particular state.
 However, it is important to note that customers may still be required to self-report and remit use tax (on purchases) in certain state and local jurisdictions that would subject Zoom’s services to tax, even if Zoom is not required to charge and collect sales tax on the transaction.